 Our speakers and presenters represent a wide range of backgrounds and experience, are both veterans and non-veterans, and are all committed to growing this network of women leaders.
-Over three days in April, 65 women veterans selected from across the country will take part in keynote conversations, panel discussions, one-on-one connections, and a service project that is for, by, and all about women!
+2018’s Summit brought 65 women veterans selected from across the country to take part in keynote conversations, panel discussions, one-on-one connections, and a service project that was for, by, and all about women!

 Identify, develop and foster a cadre of women veterans who are empowered and equipped to lead a movement inspiring community change efforts.

 Women will walk away from this weekend with a vastly expanded network, an abundance of resources, and a new outlook on overcoming professional roadblocks from lessons shared by our inspiring speakers.